 Diplomat is regarded as a trans-national profession.
 It is as evolved as any of the other professions requiring as much training and specialization, advocacy and negotiation skills, analytical acuity, learning new technologies and methods of functioning, and the possession of situational and terrain awareness or the steady hand that is a prerequisite to doing a job well.

-Being involved in the diplomatic circle for over than three decades and gained experienced from the high level political and other dignitaries, this writer had experienced that from shaking hands with celebrities, diplomats and words being used by them make a great meaning.
+Being involved in the diplomatic circle for over three decades and gaining experience from the high level political and other dignitaries, this writer had experienced that from shaking hands with celebrities, diplomats and words being used by them make a great meaning.
 So, when a diplomat says yes he means perhaps; when he says perhaps he means no; when he says no he is no diplomat.

-Diplomacy wears its shirtsleeves rolled and treads a terra infirma today.
-But reverting to the high ground of public diplomacy, the potential is immense and begin to tap it in a strategized fashion.
+Diplomacy wears its shirtsleeves rolled and treads a terra infirm a today.
+But reverting to the high ground of public diplomacy, the potential is immense and begins to tap it in a strategized fashion.

 Twenty-first-century diplomacy requires an amplification of purpose.
 Diplomats should be able to update themselves on each and every issue so as to cope with their work punctually, seriously.